HOME

 How long does it take to learn Sauna?

+For complex constructions, you may need to work some of the intermediate and supplemental exercises.
 All in all, assume that it takes 1 to 2 days to learn Sauna.
 This compares quite favorably with FEM and CFD software.

 I only perform thermal analysis once in a while.
 I might be involved with thermal issues for several weeks, then six months might pass before the next thermal project.
 Will I be able to use Sauna on an occasional basis?